jonathaneunice/intspan/docs/installation.rst

 Testing
 -------

-If you wish to run the module tests locally, you'll need to install ``pytest`` and ``tox``.
+``intspan`` is tested twice before each release--once on the developer's workstation, and once by the Travis CI continuous integration service.
+If you'd like to also run the module tests locally, you'll need to install ``pytest`` and ``tox``.
 For full testing, you will also need ``pytest-cov`` and ``coverage``.
 Then run one of these commands::

-    tox                # normal run - speed optimized tox -e py27        # run for a specific version only (e.g. py27, py34)
-    tox -c toxcov.ini  # run full coverage tests
+    tox                # normal test run, across all currently-supported versions tox -e py27        # run for a environment only (e.g. py27) tox -c toxcov.ini  # run full coverage tests